What you need to know

 What kind of response rates can I expect from an SMS reactivation campaign?

-Reply rates of 5–15% are common for service businesses, sometimes higher for industries with obvious recurring needs like dental, pest control or HVAC.
-Of those who reply, 30–50% typically convert to booked jobs because they were already customers or qualified leads at some point.
+Reply rates of 5 to 15% are common for service businesses, sometimes higher for industries with obvious recurring needs like dental, pest control or HVAC.
+Of those who reply, 30 to 50% typically convert to booked jobs because they were already customers or qualified leads at some point.

 Why doesn't email work as well for reactivation?

-Typical email open rates for cold reactivation are 15–25%, with click-through rates of 1–3%.
+Typical email open rates for cold reactivation are 15 to 25%, with click-through rates of 1 to 3%.
 SMS open rates are roughly 90% within the first 3 minutes.
 Beyond the numbers, repeated cold emails to old addresses with low engagement can damage your sender reputation and push future emails to spam.

 How big does my list need to be to make reactivation worthwhile?

-Even a list of 200–300 past contacts can generate meaningful results.
+Even a list of 200 to 300 past contacts can generate meaningful results.
 A 1,000-contact list at 10% reply rate and 40% conversion produces around 40 booked jobs from a single SMS campaign that costs a few cents per message.

 What happens if some numbers have been reassigned since we collected them?

-About 5–10% of any older list will have wrong numbers or new owners.
-Apologise, remove them immediately, and don't send follow-ups.
+About 5 to 10% of any older list will have wrong numbers or new owners.
+Apologise, remove them immediately, and do not send follow-ups.
 Your system should also honour all STOP replies and remove those numbers from future sends.